Handling The Non-Smooth Challenge in Tensor SVD: A Multi-Objective Tensor Recovery Framework: Introduction

+To address the mentioned second challenge, a common solution for handling high-order tensors is to utilize tensor unfolding operators \cite{ZHENG2020170,Qin2022Low}.
+For example, in \cite{ZHENG2020170}, the Weighted Sum of Tensor Nuclear Norm of all mode-$(k_1,k_2)$ unfolding tensors (WSTNN) has been proposed to investigate correlations along different modes of higher order tensors.
+However, the consideration of weighted summation in WSTNN results in a challenging setting requiring $h(h-1)/2$ weight parameters.
+Therefore, there is an urgent need for more effective methods to address this issue.

-This study aims to address these challenges by developing an efficient tensor recovery technique.
-To the best of our knowledge, this is the first work to investigate the impact of non-smooth changes on t-SVD-based methods for high-order tensor recovery and provide an effective solution.
-Our contributions can be summarized as follows: \begin{itemize} \item Based on the t-SVD-based methods, we proposed a new tensor decomposition named Tensor Decomposition Based on Slices-Wise Low-Rank Prior (TDSL) by introducing a set of unitary matrices that can be either learned (to effectively address SPV and non-smoothness issues in the traditional t-SVD-based methods) or derived from known prior information, thereby allowing our model to harness the inherent data characteristics. \item To address challenges in generalizing t-SVD-based methods directly to higher-order tensor cases, we give a new tensor norm named the Tensor $U_1$ norm, which is designed for extending TDSL further to higher-order tensor completion without the need for additional variables and weights.
+This study aims to address the above two challenges, and our contributions are as follows. \begin{itemize} \item We proposed a new tensor recovery model with a learnable tensor nuclear norm by introducing a set of unitary matrices to effectively address SPV and non-smoothness issues in the traditional t-SVD-based methods, thereby allowing our model to harness the inherent data characteristics.

-\item To solve the resulting models (TC-SL and TC-U1) based on TDSL and Tensor $U_1$ norm effectively, we present an optimization algorithm that combines the proximal algorithm with the Alternating Direction Method of Multipliers, along with a corresponding convergence analysis in theory. \textbf{We theoretical analysis the conditions for exact recovery of the proposed models, and give upper bound of estimation errors by given methods when tensor data contaminated by noise.} Our experiments on synthetic data demonstrate the exact recovery of TC-U1 under fairly broad conditions.
+\item We presented a novel optimization algorithm named the Alternating Proximal Multiplier Method (APMM) to solve the proposed tensor recovery model effectively, along with a corresponding convergence analysis in theory. \item We are the first in the literature to propose a multi-objective tensor recovery with learned tensor nuclear norms for effectively exploring the low-rankness of tensor data across its various dimensions, without the need for introducing numerous tensor variables and weights as in traditional weighted sum-based methods \cite{ZHENG2020170,zhang2022tensor}.
+The experimental results demonstrates the superior performance in tensor completion than other methods.
+For instance, the proposed framework has achieved a 3.5 dB improvement in color vodeo inpaiting!

 \end{itemize}